Research - Emergency Medicine

 - Dresser C, Periyanayagan U, Dreifuss b, Wangoda R, Luyimbaazi J, Bisanzo M. Management and Outcomes of Acute Surgical Patients at a District Hosptal in Uganda with Non-Physician Emergency Care Clinicians.
 World Journal of Surgery.
 April 2017.
 PMID: 28405807.

 - Bounds R, Fredette J. The Consultant Chat: A Novel Didactic Method for Specialist Presentations to Emergency Medicine Residents.
 Journal of Graduate Medical Education 2017 Jun; 9(3):369-70.
 PMID: 28638520.

 Our Division keeps an active list of ongoing research projects.
 View current list in Google.

 Residents in the EM program are required to complete an academic project during their training.
 A wide array of options is available for residents to pursue, including clinical research.

-The approximate timeline for resident project is as follows:
+The approximate timeline for

 Residents are not expected to be proficient researchers upon entering the program.
 A cadre of expert researchers and mentors are available, including EM faculty members receiving NIH funding, serving on the institution's IRB, and reviewing for highly-ranked journals.
 In addition, a staff statistician is available for both research planning and statistical analysis.
 Residents have access to EMRAP, a service that assists in enrolling subjects for clinical research in the Emergency Department.